-Mum to 4 boys, two of whom are Autistic and have ADHD (attention deficit hyperactivity disorder).
-I also have a recent diagnosis of an ASC myself and recognise ADHD and Tourettes in my neurology too.
+Mum to 4 school aged boys, two of whom are Autistic and have ADHD (attention deficit hyperactivity disorder).
+I also have a diagnosis of an ASC (autism spectrum disorder) and ADHD and recognise ticcing in my neurology too.